ggonnella/prost/README.md

            (based on ``attrtables``) with provenance tracking;
            the library is used for the computation of genome assembly attributes and to store the results in the ProstDB
+- findconfig: look for a configuration file in several possible positions on the file system

 ## Code organization